70 Terms of Endearment from Around the World (for Those You Love)

-No, not the 1983 movie starring Jack Nicholson that you probably haven't seen (me neither).
-I'm referring to the affectionate words that people use to address their friends and loved ones, like “sweetheart”, “baby”, or “honey”, “mate”, “dude”, or “buddy”.
+No, not the 1983 movie starring Jack Nicholson that you probably haven’t seen (me neither).
+I’m talking about the affectionate words that people use with their friends and loved ones.
+You know, like “sweetheart”, “baby”, or “honey”, “mate”, “dude”, or “buddy”.

 English Terms of Endearment